dlordi/how-to/heroku.md

 heroku open # Visit the app through generated URL or with the above command

-heroku logs # This is to check the logs, if anything goes wrong.
+heroku logs --tail # This is to check the logs, if anything goes wrong.
 ```